shalivan/shalivan.github.io/_posts/PSY/0001-01-01-Game_Theory.md

 **GTO**
 - assumes opponent is always countering with the perfect strategy
-- can have lower wyield EV then exploitative play
+- can have lower yield EV then exploitative play
--

 **Exploitative**
 -humans make a lot errors  exploit mistakes